 Life expectancy from birth is a method most often used to measure overall health.
-The USA ranks 43 out of the top 50 for longevity (2)… Let that sink in—the world’s most modern health care system with the most food available only number 43?
-What gets the way of these resources?
+The USA ranks 43 out of the top 50 for longevity (2).
+Let that sink in — the world’s most modern healthcare system with the most food available and only number 43 in longevity?
+What gets in the way of these resources?

 “Only fake happiness comes with the compulsion to flaunt it.” ― Mokokoma Mokhonoana

 Flaunting the phony attitude and illusion of success is necessary to distract ourselves from the truth.
 If we were to face the facts, we would see through commercialism.
-Shattering this illusion would be bad for big business.
-It depends upon our predictable and unsustainable buying habits.
-The reason this is important is that rate of consumptions is a critical measurement of commercialism.
+Shattering this illusion would be terrible for big business because commercialism depends upon our predictable and unsustainable buying habits.
+The reason this is important is the rate of consumption is a critical measurement of commercialism.
 It does not care if what it is selling is needed, only to sell more and more.
-Don’t be a fake person and buy stuff you don’t want or need.
+Don’t be a fake person and buy all kinds of things you don’t want or need.

 The Cost of Fake Happiness